Enter your details then hit

 You still get bombarded by uncontrollable internal panic.

-Could this be because you have fallen into this commitment trap too?
+Could this be because you have fallen for the commitment trap too?

 It sounds strange.
 Here's the connection.